sboltnotfound/Mayday_Game/README.md

 5. There is a stall-meter, initially its 50% full, its increases in level 0, and decreases in level 1 & 2. if stall-meter hits 0 you lose.
 6. score increases by 1 every 10ms, so get the highest score [ill later add a ending and boss fight].

+# Warnings:-
+It may be flagged by Antivirus due to the exe file not being signed.

 <div id="toc">
   <ul style="list-style: none">
     <summary>